-- i The student discovers a clerical or procedural error in the posting grades. - a) Requests for review of grades should be made within two weeks after results are displayed on the SIMSSON notice board. - b) Request for review by the student must be made in writing to the Controller of Examinations. - c) The Controller of Examinations shall have the tabulations rechecked and communicate the findings to the student in writing within 10 days of receiving the request. - ii The student feels that the Instructor might have made an error in the assessment and grade assignment. - a) Student shall follow the procedure outlined under Rules for Appeal of Grades and Academic Actions.
+- i The student discovers a clerical or procedural error in the posting grades. - a) Requests for review of grades should be made within two weeks after results are displayed on the ZA School notice board. - b) Request for review by the student must be made in writing to the Controller of Examinations. - c) The Controller of Examinations shall have the tabulations rechecked and communicate the findings to the student in writing within 10 days of receiving the request. - ii The student feels that the Instructor might have made an error in the assessment and grade assignment. - a) Student shall follow the procedure outlined under Rules for Appeal of Grades and Academic Actions. - b) Readmission to the program is not guaranteed.